microsoft/Cognitive-Samples-IntelligentKiosk/Documentation/RealtimeCrowdInsights.md

 * [EmotionResponseTimelineControl](../Kiosk/Controls/EmotionResponseTimelineControl.xaml.cs): The control that displays the Crowd Average Emotion Timeline.

-* [AgeGenderDistributionControl](../Kiosk/Controls/AgeGenderDistributionControl.xaml.cs): The control that displays the Demographis data.
+* [AgeGenderDistributionControl](../Kiosk/Controls/AgeGenderDistributionControl.xaml.cs): The control that displays the Demographics data.

 * [OverallStatsControl](../Kiosk/Controls/OverallStatsControl.xaml.cs): The control that displays the Overall Stats data.